-I recognize that to some ‘fans’ my albums and song catalog creates a kind of paradox.
-I cross over many genres, from gospel to rock, Church worship to bar room blues, singer songwriter to electronica instrumentalist, jazz wanna-be to orchestral composer.
+I enjoy writing in a wide variety of musical styles… and thus I recognize that I might confuse some of my ‘fans’ from time to time, especially if they have me labelled as one kind of artist, belonging to a singular style of music.
+My songs cross over many genres, from gospel to rock, Church worship to bar room blues, singer songwriter to electronica instrumentalist, jazz wanna-be to orchestral composer.
 Some of my songs are sung in Churches around the world while others are featured in network TV shows and feature films.
-I like to write for different audiences and mediums….. each provide a challenge and that makes writing music interesting to me.
+I like to write for different audiences and mediums.
+Each provide a challenge and that makes writing music much more interesting to me.
 And I realize that this can also make it difficult for audiences…. some are fans of one style and quite bemused by another.

 Hey as Bing Crosby said “Don’t fence me in!”